-- Of course, your favorite frosting or icing can be used on cool cookies – you may want bigger shapes for this.
+- Of course, your favorite frosting or super easy icing can be used on cool cookies – you may want bigger shapes for this.

 - Preheat oven to 350, with rack on lower middle position.
 Line baking sheets with parchment paper.

 - In a bowl, whisk together the flour and baking powder.
-It’s important to measure flour accurately; use scoop/level method to ensure proper measurement.
+It's important to measure flour accurately; use the Scoop and Level Method to ensure proper measurement.
 Set aside.

-- In the bowl of a stand mixer fitted with paddle attachment, mix the sugar and butter on medium-high speed until mixture is light and fluffy, at least 2 minutes; use rubber spatula to scrape down sides as needed.
-Be sure to mix the full amount of time or longer.
-Add the egg and extracts and mix to fully incorporate.
+- In the bowl of a stand mixer fitted with paddle attachment, mix the sugar and butter on medium-high speed until mixture is light and fluffy, about 3 minutes; use rubber spatula to scrape down sides as needed.
+Be sure to beat the full amount of time – it helps to set a timer.
+Add the egg and extracts and beat to fully incorporate.

-- Switch to low speed.
-Gradually add the flour mixture gently mixing just until combined, stopping to scrape down the sides and bottom of bowl as needed.
+- Switch to medium-low speed.
+Gradually add the flour mixture, gently mixing just until combined, stopping to scrape down the sides and bottom of bowl as needed.
 Do not over-mix.

-- Roll dough out on a floured surface to about 1/4″ thick and cut into shapes.
-Place cookie shapes on parchment-lined baking sheet and freeze entire cookie sheet for 10 minutes, which helps retain shape when baking.
+- Roll dough out on a floured surface to about 1/4" thick and cut into shapes.
+Place cookie shapes on baking sheet lined with parchment or silicone baking mat and freeze entire cookie sheet for 10 minutes, which helps retain shape when baking.
 (If you live in a cold region, you may even be able to place it outside.
 Otherwise, you can place in freezer in smaller batches if needed.)

-Yield amount states 48 cookies, but actual amount of cookies will vary depending on size of cookies/shapes.
+- Yield amount is roughly 48 cookies, but actual amount of cookies will vary depending on size of cookies/shapes.

 - If you enjoyed this recipe, please come back and give it a rating!